ainulakif/website/README.md

 - Integrated with the OpenWeatherMap API for current weather data.
   - Incorporated `react-select-async-paginate` library to supports loading options page by page.
   - Displays current weather conditions (temperature, humidity, wind speed).
+- a new `/Countries` page that shows Country's population
-- Integrated with the Rest Countries API for country names and population.
+  - Integrated with the Rest Countries API to show country names and population.

-### Authors and acknowledgment
+## Authors and acknowledgment

 Special thanks to the Author of these courses:

-1. [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) for this [NextJS](https://youtu.be/wm5gMKuwSYk) tutorial where the project based on.
+1. [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) for this [NextJS tutorial](https://youtu.be/wm5gMKuwSYk) where the project based on.
 2. [CodewithSloba](https://www.youtube.com/channel/UCBu5ulO4d-d47lAVybpRTkw) that shows how to [fetch Weather API in React](https://youtu.be/Reny0cTTv24).

-### Resources
+## Resources

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Vercel Documentation](https://vercel.com/docs/getting-started-with-vercel) - learn about Vercel features and deploy your application.